-I think kids can be much more evil that adults sometimes, within their own gaming constraints.
+I think kids can be much more evil than adults sometimes, within their own gaming constraints.

 When I was seven or eight (in grade-school or thereabouts), I remember how I used all the other little school kids as experimental subjects.

-I recall one particular day, when I concocted an entire valid excuse to go see the principal during class hour, so I could be at a certain location at a certain time.
+I recall one particular day when I concocted an entirely valid excuse to go see the principal during class hour, so I could be at a certain location at a certain time.